-Starting your career as an esthetician means hours of study, and knowledge of technology, chemicals and anatomy that goes way beyond makeup application.
+Starting your career as an esthetician means hours of study and knowledge of technology, chemicals, and anatomy that go way beyond makeup application.
 But it is an excellent career.
-The Bureau of Labor Statistics projects that esthetician opportunities are growing 40% over the next ten years.
-Since there are fewer schools for estheticians, it’s a great place to start your career, with lots of opportunity for growth.
-But first, you’ll need to get your education at one of Vermont’s esthetics schools.
+The Bureau of Labor Statistics projects that esthetician opportunities are growing by 40% over the next ten years.

 Hours Required